 MB: Although many of your songs focus on WWII and ancient history, some of them also focus on recent conflicts, such as the Falkland Wars, the operation “Iraqi Freedom”, the Yugoslavian Wars and the 6-Day War.
 In the case of the latter, you have been called a “pro israel” and even “zionist” band by the Jerusalem post… how political are the songs about the more recent events?

 Pär: The song “Counterstrike” is also pure history, a bit more modern history, but fact-based, and this is where Sabaton wants to be.
 We are not a political band; this newspaper may call it that, but others call us something else… I mean, we are called a lot of things because sometimes people can understand the lyrics in one way or another.
 We have been called Nazis, communists, everything; I guess that, sometimes, it’s in the mind of the listener.
-1) To be precise, the Jerusalem post has called them a “pro Israel band” and has said that they have “penned several songs praising and celebrating the IDF“.

 We always say that we are a non-political band, because we do not take political stands.
 We are a non-religious and non-political band, but the songs are sometimes sung from a certain point of view that has a stand, but if you looked through it and tried to figure out if there was political meaning then we’d end up being communist/nazis /democratic retards.

 MB: It’s like what happened with Slayer when they were labeled as nazis for “Angel of Death”, despite having a Latin-American as singer.

 Pär: The first album, Primo Victoria, when we got it out, was forbidden in Germany because it was “neo Nazi propaganda music”, that’s what the distributor called it… until they read the lyrics (and we had to translate the lyrics into German) and they said “well… actually, this is really fucking cool, let’s release it, it would work perfect for Germany”.